buscalogo/extension/README.md

 3. **Configure Permissions**
    - The extension will request necessary permissions
-   - Grant access to storage, active tabs, and notifications
+   - Grant access to storage, active tabs, notifications, and bookmarks
    - Review and accept the permission requests

 4. **Verify Installation**